-Thank you for getting your Cross Connection Control system properly tested and reported in 2017—your efforts will help us protect the public water system.
+Thank you for getting your Cross Connection Control system properly tested and reported—your efforts will help us protect the public water system.

 Option 1: Annual Email Reminder

 Receive an email about testing and certification requirements and deadlines

 Option 2: Annual Reminder Letter

 Receive a letter in the mail about testing and certification requirements and deadlines

 Please let us know your preferences by filling out the following form below.
 Thank you!